ProsjektHub/WebAppStudentHub/css/README.md

-The images used in this project have been sourced from: Pixabay.
+The images, icons, .. used in this project have been sourced from: images:Pixabay,
+icons: flaticon,

+images:
-bilde: students-pixabayCom:
+ students-pixabayCom:

  https://pixabay.com/illustrations/avatar-clients-icons-customers-2191932/